Quality of Life Indicators

 The Urban Audit in Switzerland has applied the OECD framework for measuring the quality of life in their ten cities.

 With a concept of the quality of life an attempt is made to measure the well-being of the population in its various dimensions.
 Well-being is determined by both material living conditions and the subjective perception of the quality of life.
-Among the dimensions of material living conditions are Income & Jobs and Housing Conditions.
+Among the dimensions of material living conditions are Income and Jobs and Housing Conditions.
 The immaterial dimensions of the quality of life include Health, Education, Environmental Quality, Personal Security, Civic Engagement and Work-Life Balance.

 The quality of life dimensions are summarised in the "How’s Life? “ report, and describe the quality of life in the OECD countries.
-To take into account particular circumstances of Swiss cities, and to better depict the attractiveness of individual locations, the quality of life dimensions have been expanded to include Infrastructure & Services, Mobility and Culture & Leisure.
+To take into account particular circumstances of Swiss cities, and to better depict the attractiveness of individual locations, the quality of life dimensions have been expanded to include Infrastructure and Services, Mobility and Culture and Leisure.
 Additionally, the topics Economic Context and Demographic Context portray the economic and demographic structure of the cities.

 Quality of life is a multi-dimensional concept in which the dimensions are connected to one another.
 A good education, for example, can lead to a higher income and in this way positively influence housing conditions.